 Historically, the single greatest obstacle to better health for millions of Latinos in the United States has been access to quality, affordable medical care.
 Beginning in 1998, HF began assisting families enroll into Medicaid and Child Health Plus and has since made healthcare more accessible for tens of thousands of Latino families.

 HF’s role expanded under the Affordable Care Act (ACA, or Obamacare).
 Currently, Hispanic Federation and four member agencies help New York families and small businesses enroll in health coverage through NY State of Health: The Official Health Plan Marketplace.
-Navigators provide eligible individuals with assistance in completing the enrollment application.
-They also help small businesses that want to purchase health insurance for their employers, as well as small business employees that want individual insurance policies.
+Navigators/ Assistors provide eligible individuals with assistance in completing the enrollment application.
+They also help small employers offer insurance to their employees.

 LUCES HIV/AIDS Coalition